NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

     ```ts
     fxLayout = 'row' OR fxLayout = 'column'
     ```
 -   **fxFlex:** It is a directive for fxLayout which is used on it for resizing the elements within the flexbox container flow.
-It provide three options i.e fxFlex Grow, fxFlex shrink, and fxFlex basis.
-Here is a example of implementation of fxFlex.
+It provides three options i.e fxFlex Grow, fxFlex shrink, and fxFlex basis.
+Here is an example of the implementation of fxFlex.
     ```html
     <div fxFlex="<grow> <shrink> <basis>"></div>
     ```